 Hunt sugar bugs

-Give your child a mission to hunt the “germies” or sugar bugs which have invaded his or her mouth.
+Give your child a mission to hunt the “germies” or sugar bugs that have invaded his or her mouth.
 Play inspiring music and narrate the events as if it were a real-life movie.

 Tell a story